hoshikitsunoda/portfolio-2019/_posts/blog/2020-08-22-using-gatsby-like-an-spa.md

 The `/` (root) path shows a list of projects. `/blog` will render a list of recent blog posts.
 And `/resume` path for resume download view.

 This created an unknown path issue.
 Every time a menu item was clicked, it would end up in 404 page.
-It is because Gatsby tries to find a page file that's corresponding to the path that is updated to.
+It is because Gatsby tries to find a page file that's corresponding to a new path that is updated to.

 The solution for this was actually fairly simple, you just need to add following to your `gatsby-node.js` so Gatsby knows it needs to stay inside `index.html`.